jacta5/culcurateQuestDoc/docs/culcurateQuestAdvertisingPolicy.md

 - No personally identifiable information (PII) is collected, stored, or shared with third-party advertisers.
 - Contextual ads are displayed based on app usage without tracking personal data.

-### Alternative to Third-Party Ads
-- Users can enjoy an ad-free experience by purchasing an in-app subscription or one-time payment.

 For further inquiries, please contact us at [rievaltj9367travel@gmail.com].

 ---